Motivation

 It is important to distinguish between motivation and pain.
 Motivation causes both pain and pleasure.
 Consider hunger, for example.
 Hunger is the motivation to eat.
 An increase in hunger is experienced as pain.
 A decrease in hunger is experienced as pleasure.
 The pleasure of eating is the decrease in one’s motivation to eat.
 Without prior hunger, there is no pleasure in eating.
 While you are eating, you are still hungry (motivated to eat), but you experience pleasure as the hunger decreases.
 This shows the difference between motivation and pain.
 The fact that you are eating demonstrates that you are still hungry (motivated to eat), but you do not experience pain from that motivation.
 Instead, you experience pleasure as the motivation is reduced.

 Walking provides another demonstration of the difference between motivation and pain.
-To walk you must be motivated to walk, otherwise you would stop walking.
+To walk, you must be motivated to walk, otherwise you would stop walking.
 Do you constantly experience pain while you walk?
 No. If someone gets in your way and slows you down, however, you will feel irritated.
-Or, if you suddenly remember that you are late for an appointment, then you might feel anxious and start walking faster.
+If you suddenly remember that you are late for an appointment, then you might feel anxious and start walking faster.
 Those events cause pain because they increase your state of motivation.
-If you are just walking down the street, however, then you won’t experience pain, even though you are clearly motivated to walk.
+If you are just walking down the street, then you won’t experience pain, even though you are clearly motivated to walk.
 This shows that action is driven by motivation, not pain.

 Pain and pleasure are transient experiences.
 They exist only in the moment.
 You can remember that you experienced pain or pleasure in the past, but you can’t re-experience those feelings.
 They aren’t stored in your brain.
 Only memories about the experiences are stored.